 Grinding, sanding, drilling, welding are dangerous practices and should be performed with caution.
-The construction involves many dangerous tasks and some materials may be sharp or toxic, so caution is required during construction.
+The construction involves several dangerous tasks and some materials may be sharp or toxic, so caution is required during construction.
 The manual discusses potential hazards in depth.
-No known hazard during the windmill’s operation.
+There are no known hazards during the windmill’s operation.

 In context photographs (0)